Barry Sanders: Early life

-Sanders was born on July 16, 1968, in Wichita, Kansas, as the seventh of eleven children, to William and Shirley Sanders.
+Sanders was born on July 16, 1968, in Wichita, Kansas, the seventh of eleven children to William and Shirley Sanders.
 His father worked as a roofer and carpenter, while his mother worked as a homemaker for the Sanders family.
-Sanders and two of his brothers worked as roofer's assistants to his father.
+Sanders and two of his brothers worked as roofers' assistants to his father.
 As a child, Sanders was known for having an appetite, being able to eat an entire loaf of bread in one sitting.
 He would often listen to regional college sports games that his father would play on TV.
 Mitch Albom of the Detroit Free Press wrote: "All day they would labor, with the hammers, with the tar, sweating in the hot summer sun.
 You did not complain in the Sanders family.
-Not unless you wanted a good whupping."

-Sanders played football at Wichita North High School.
+Not unless you wanted a good whupping."Sanders played football at Wichita North High School.
 Before this, he enjoyed playing youth football and basketball.
-Sanders started at tailback in his sophomore year in high school, but his brother Byron started before him in that position during Barry's following junior year.
+Although Barry dreamed of playing running back, he played only defensive back for most of his high school career.
+Sanders was labeled as an undersized back and wasn’t a starter at tailback as a junior due to future Chicago Bears draft pick and older brother Byron Sanders running the rock.
 When Byron graduated and left for Northwestern University on a football scholarship, Sanders was expected to start at tailback in his senior year—but instead was started at wingback—a variant of the wide receiver position.
 His head coach at the time perceived that his small stature would be a liability and that he "lacked contact courage."
 Besides taking part in football, he played basketball as a guard.
-Table-tennis and baseball were also sports that Sanders tried to take a part in.
-During this period—according to writer Samuel Crompton—the Sanders family had to "scrimp and save to get by".
+Table-tennis and baseball were also sports that Sanders took part in.
+During this period—according to writer Samuel Crompton—the Sanders family was impoverished and had to "scrimp and save to get by".